 - In around the 5th century CE the Sassanid Persian Empire was intolerant of any religion other than Zoroastrianism, enforcing a ban on them and attempting to force its Christian Armenian subjects to convert.
 The ensuing rebellion, led by Vartan Mamikonian, ended in a Pyrrhic Victory for the Persians and eventually led to Persia becoming more lenient due to their needing Armenia's cooperation in dealing with the invading Huns.
 Modern Armenians credit Vartan's revolt for saving Armenia's religious identity.

 - Zoroastrianism and paganism itself were banned in the Armenian Kingdom in the 4th century, until the kingdom got taken over and partitioned by Persia and Rome.
 Conversion to Christianity still didn't happen overnight, but the temples to the various Armenian gods were destroyed soon after the king converted.

 - This is defied by the 1st Amendment of the United States Constitution.
 The "establishment clause" and "free exercise clause" forbid the government from banning both formations and practices of religions (to avoid the religious strife that had plagued much of Europe for centuries).
 Many countries have similar provisions, though the specifics vary.
 What counts as "establish" and "free exercise" remain sticky issues in the US as well.

-- While Singapore is a secular society and tolerate all religions, the Jehovah Witnesses are banned from this city-state (mainly because Singapore has a mandatory military draft, and Jehovah Witnesses are known to refuse to serve in any military or swear loyalty to any country other than God).
+- While Singapore is a secular society and tolerates other religions, the Jehovah's Witnesses are banned within the city state (mainly because Singapore has a mandatory military draft, and Jehovah's Witnesses refuse to serve in any military or swear loyalty to any person or thing other than God).
 Similarly, the Unification Church is banned in Singapore because the government sees the church as a cult.